 Dr. Miao Zhu, Vice President of Time and Frequency

 Dr. Zhu joined AOSense in 2015.
 Prior to joining AOSense, he was a Master Research Scientist at HP/Agilent Laboratories, where his research included atomic frequency standards, high-resolution laser spectroscopy, and optical frequency combs.
 His Ph.D. and post-doctoral research work in Dr. John Hall’s lab (JILA and NIST) included the laser frequency chirped cooling method, high resolution spectroscopy in laser cooled/trapped atoms, and sub-Hz laser frequency stabilization methods.

 Since joining AOSense in 2009, Mr. Zorn has led the analysis of navigation and gravity systems for atom-optic sensors.
 Previously, at Dynamics Research Corp., Alan designed and tested inertial navigation systems aided by gravity gradiometers and GPS for the Trident submarine program.
 He also designed navigation filters at The Analytic Sciences Corp. and tested Doppler navigation systems at the Naval Air Development Center.
-Alan is currently completing his Ph.D. on optimal nonlinear control at Stanford.
+In 2019, Dr. Zorn completed his Ph.D. in optimal nonlinear control with applications to space flight.